A tutorial on learning from preferences and choices with Gaussian Processes: Paired comparison data

 \section{Paired comparison data}

 Instead of asking Alice to order the $d$ labels we could ask her to choose which of each pair of labels is preferred.
 Thus instead of giving the ordering ($\textrm{brownie} \succ_{\bf x} \textrm{fruitcake} \succ_{\bf x} \textrm{icecream}$), she would say that, for object ${\bf x}$, ``brownie is preferred to fruitcake'', ``fruitcake is preferred to icecream'' and ``brownie is preferred to icecream''.
-For $d$ labels there are ${m}\choose{2}$ of such pairwise comparisons.
+For $d$ labels there are $m= {{d}\choose{2}}$ of such pairwise comparisons.
 In the following model, we assume that every time label $i$ is compared with other labels, a new utility observation $\widetilde{u}_i({\bf x})$ is produced, resulting in a new realisation of the noise in \eqref{eq:noise_thur} (even for the same object ${\bf x}$).
 In this case, under Gaussian noise in \eqref{eq:noise_thur}, the resulting preference model is just an extension of Model \ref{Model:Probit} presented in Section \ref{sec:discern}.
+In the model below, we will use the notation $i_s \succ_{{\bf x}^{(s)}} j_s$ to mean that, in the $s$-th pairwise comparison, the label $i_s$ was preferred to the label $j_s$ for the object ${\bf x}^{(s)}$, where $i_s,j_s \in \mathcal{C}$ and ${\bf x}^{(s)} \in \{\bx_1,\bx_2,\dots,\bx_r\}$.

 \begin{SnugshadeB} \begin{MethodB}[Paired comparison model with GP prior] Consider the training dataset